lief-project/LIEF/README.md

 Pre-built packages are automatically generated and uploaded by continuous integration services.

-Latest version can be downloaded in [Release](https://github.com/lief-project/LIEF/releases) section.
+Latest version can be downloaded in the [Release](https://github.com/lief-project/LIEF/releases) section.

 ## Getting started